-Class I Age: 51 Director Since: 2020

-Mr. Tannenbaum has served as our Chief Executive Officer and as Chairman and a director since July 2020.
+Class I Age: 52 Director Since: 2020 Mr. Tannenbaum has served as our Executive Chairman and Chief Investment Officer since November 2023, prior to which he served as Chief Executive Officer and Chairman and a director from July 2020.
+Since February 2024.
+Mr. Tannenbaum has served as the sole director and Chief Investment Officer of Sunrise Realty Trust Inc., ("SUNS"), our wholly-owned subsidiary.
 Mr. Tannenbaum is responsible for our overall management and, in his capacity as a principal of the Manager, leads the Investment Committee, which is responsible for overseeing investment processes including origination, credit underwriting, risk analysis and loan approvals.
 Mr. Tannenbaum has extensive leadership experience, including his experience as the founder of Fifth Street Asset Management, Inc., a credit asset manager with a nationwide platform ("FSAM"), and its Chief Executive Officer from its inception in 1998 until October 2017 when substantially all of its assets were sold to Oaktree Capital Management ("Oaktree").
 Prior to such sale to Oaktree, FSAM had a core focus on disciplined credit investing across multiple economic cycles, and issued billions of dollars in public equity, private capital and public debt securities.
 FSAM made flexible investments across capital structures to growing middle market companies, primarily in conjunction with private equity sponsors.
 It managed approximately \$5 billion of assets across multiple private investment vehicles and two publicly-traded business development companies.
 Subsequent to the sale to Oaktree in 2017, Mr. Tannenbaum founded the Tannenbaum family office and certain related entities, which are our affiliates, that are focused on allocating capital across various strategies including credit, equities and real estate.
 Mr. Tannenbaum graduated from The Wharton School of the University of Pennsylvania, where he received a B.S. in economics.
 Subsequent to his undergraduate degree from the University of Pennsylvania, he received an MBA in Finance from The Wharton School as part of the submatriculation program.
 He is also a holder of the Chartered Financial Analyst designation and is a member of The Wharton Graduate Executive Board.